aonbyte/projecteuler/README.txt

-This is just a repo of my python source code of projecteuler.net stuff.
+This is just a repo of my attemps at projecteuler.net stuff.
+All the source is in Python.